-Sponsored by the Bonner Center for Service Learning and Civic Engagement, the Bonner Scholars Program is a community service and leadership development scholarship program within which students complete 140 hours of community service and training each semester, two summer of service internships, a required three-course sequence, and a senior capstone project and presentation which combines students' academic interests and career goals with an expressed community need.
+Sponsored by the Center for Community Engagement, the Bonner Scholars Program is a community service and leadership development scholarship program within which students complete 140 hours of community service and training each semester, two summer of service internships, a required three-course sequence, and a senior capstone project and presentation which combines students' academic interests and career goals with an expressed community need.
 Application deadline for high school seniors in January 1; open spots for current Carson-Newman and incoming transfer students are announced periodically.
 Students who remain in good standing receive a minimum of \$2,500 each year toward tuition and fees; \$5,000 in summer support; priority access to subsidized federal loans; and a \$2,000 loan reduction check for students who graduate in good standing with the Program.
-For more information, contact either the Bonner Scholars Coordinator or the Director of the Bonner Center.
+For more information, contact either the Bonner Scholars Coordinator or the Director of the Center for Community Engagement.